rwieruch/blog_robinwieruch_content/visual-regression-testing-react-storybook.md

 {{< highlight javascript >}}
 npm install @storybook/react --save-dev
 {{< /highlight >}}

-**Important note:** If you happen to have Webpack 4 in your project, you need to make sure to install Storybook 4 or beyond.
-Otherwise you will get this or a similar error on your command line: "Cannot read property 'compilation' of undefined".
-This applies to all the add-ons we are going to install in the following steps too!
-In the case of the React testing application which uses Webpack 4, you can manually install the latest version of Storybook and all its add-ons later on.
-At the time of writing this tutorial, it is the following React Storybook version.
-So you can use this version for the following Storybook add-ons too.

-{{< highlight javascript >}}
-npm install @storybook/react@v4.0.0-alpha.6 --save-dev
-{{< /highlight >}}

 Second, create a *.storybook/* folder in your project folder.
 It is the default place for all the Storybook configuration.
 Later, it is up to you to choose another place for it.
 In the folder, create a *.storybook/config.js* file.
 There you can put the following configuration: